Masala Herb

 The dumplings are served as a savory side dish in all the German-speaking countries such as Germany, Austria, and Switzerland.

-Neighboring countries and former countries from the empire, such as South Tyrol (North Italy) and Slovenia count these potato dumplings to their traditional food.
+Neighboring countries and former countries from the empire, such as the Autonomous Province of Bolzano (North Italy) and Slovenia, count these potato dumplings as their traditional food.

-Potato Gnocchi from Italy resemble the German Potato Dumplings.
+Potato Gnocchi from Italy resembles the German Potato Dumplings.

-In fact, the potato dough is quite a popular dough variety in central Europe and other dumplings and noodles are prepared with this dough as well.
+In fact, potato dough is quite a popular dough variety in Central Europe and other dumplings and noodles are prepared with this dough as well.

 Potato Dumplings are known as Kartoffelknödel or Kartoffelkloß in most parts of Germany.